spacebanana420/virtpebble/doc/platform.md

 While you can run QEMU on an unsupported CPU architecture, this requires that QEMU uses an interpreter for translating CPU instructions, which results in worse performance.

+### Virtpebble software requirements

+* Java 11 or Scala
+* QEMU

+You need either Java 11 (or greater) or Scala (running a JVM >= 11) in your system.
+For most functionality you need QEMU of course, as it's what Virtpebble uses for running your virtual machines.
+Without QEMU, Virtpebble refuses to boot into the main menu as a security measure.